nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 * `capability`: An object describing the endpoints this integration implements.
 If not provided, false is assumed for all capabilities.
 It a capability is ommitted, it is assumed false.
   * `markets`: boolean indicating markets endpoint is implemented
   * `trades`: boolean indicating trades endpoint is implemented
+  * `tradesByTimestamp`: boolean indicating trades by timestamp endpoint is implemented
   * `tradesSocket`: boolean indicating trades socket endpoint is implemented
   * `orders`: boolean indicating orders endpoint is implemented
   * `ordersSocket`: boolean indicating orders socket endpoint is implemented